doswelleth-zz/lambda-house-weekly/code.md

 The purpose of Core Data is to allow a user to save the content they create to their device for later use, whether or not they are connected to the Internet.

-Core Data is a fascinating architecture with a `NSPersistentContainer` which "simplifies the creation and management of the Core Data stack by handling the creation of the managed object model (NSManagedObjectModel), persistent store coordinator (`NSPersistentStoreCoordinator`), and the managed object context (`NSManagedObjectContext`)."
+Core Data is a fascinating architecture with an `NSPersistentContainer` which "simplifies the creation and management of the Core Data stack by handling the creation of the managed object model (NSManagedObjectModel), persistent store coordinator (`NSPersistentStoreCoordinator`), and the managed object context (`NSManagedObjectContext`)."

 Our interface can be written in code but it is preferred that we use Apple's Core Data